Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

-Each experiment in our data is indexed by $(c,l)$, where $c$ is the cell line, and $l$ is the ligand.
+Each experiment in our data is indexed by $(c_i,l_j)$, where $c_i$ is the $i$th cell line, and $l_j$ is the $j$th ligand.
 A high similarity between experiments suggests the possibility of a common underlying biological mechanism.
-This is the basic notion that underpins the constraints in our clustering method.
-The biological hypothesis is that if experiments $(c_1, l_1)$ and $(c_2, l_2)$ are in the same cluster, it is possible that cell lines $c_1$ and $c_2$ share a feature such as a genetic mutation.
-This feature causes them to respond similarly to ligands $l_1$ and $l_2$, and the genetic mutation is relevant to the part of the signaling pathways these ligands activate.
-Such biological causality would imply that if we swapped the ligands, experiments $(c_2, l_1)$ and $(c_1, l_2)$ should also respond in a similar way.
-The biological mechanism that gives rise to the similarity between $(c_1, l_1)$ and $(c_2, l_2)$ can be discounted if it is not also reflected in experiments $(c_1, l_2)$ and $(c_2, l_1)$; this is why we require that the clusters of experiments have a rectangular shape.
+This is the basic notion that underpins the constraints in our clustering method which force the clusters to pair a subset of the cell lines with a subset of the ligands in such a way that each cluster must be rectangular, although possibly disconnected (Fig.~\ref{fig:constraints}).
+The motivation behind this constraint is to enable the interpretation that the experiments in each cluster are generated by the same biological mechanism (e.g., if they share a feature such as a genetic mutation).
+The difference between our constrained approach and conventional clustering is that in the latter a high similarity is enough to cluster two experiments together.
+In our approach similarity alone is not enough, we also require that the observations admit the same mechanistic interpretation.
+For example, suppose that two experiments $(c_h, l_i)$ and $(c_k, l_j)$ belong to the same cluster.
+If we swapped the ligands (i.e., we looked at the experiments in the diagonally opposite entries $(c_k, l_i)$ and $(c_h, l_j)$), under the assumption that the cell lines share the same signalling mechanism, these experiments should also be in the same cluster because we expect them to respond in a similar way (see left columns of Fig.~\ref{fig:constraints}).
+If, however, $(c_h, l_i)$ and $(c_k, l_j)$ are clustered together but $(c_k, l_i)$ and $(c_h, l_j)$ are not in the same cluster (see right column of Fig.~\ref{fig:constraints}), it would be more difficult to assign mechanistic interpretations to the clusters.